mousebrains/VMP/README.md

-# This code is designed to take Rockland Scientific Vertical Turbulence Profilers *(VMP)* `.P` files and transform them into binned cast files.
+# This code is designed to take
+[https://rocklandscientific.com/products/profilers/vmp-250/](Rockland Scientific's Vertical Turbulence Profilers (VMP)) `.P` files and transform them into binned cast files.

 For a simple example to run on your code see [ASTRAL.m](ASTRAL.m)